 - Building Natural Ponds is a wonderful book, that contains all you need to know.
 Rather than a complicated mix of pipes, pumps, filters and chemists to adjust PH and keep algae at bay, work with nature instead.
 You’ll also learn how to build bogs and rain gardens.
 Master gardener Robert Pavlis has over 40 years of experience.

 - You can fill ponds with water from a water butt, but don’t locate ponds in full sun or shade.
 If you don’t have pets, water lilies are good to stop water become stagnant.
-Also see the post on natural swimming pools.
+Same for natural swimming pools.

-- England can be pretty chilly in winter, so do your homework beforehand, so your pond does not freeze over.
+- If it’s chilly in winter, do your homework beforehand, so your pond does not freeze over.
 Any good pond expert or book will tell you what to do, and there are various methods to keep a little oxygen in the pond, to ensure fish and other creatures can survive.
 Some people suggest adding a tennis ball or football to the water, speak to your local pond expert for more details.
 Don’t smash the ice, as the shockwaves can kill fish.

 - Also see safer alternatives to netting for wildlife (this is also good for pets & children).